tinacms/tina.io/content/docs/self-hosted/tina-backend/vercel-functions.md

 export const handler = ServerlessHttp(app)
 ```

-Add the following to your `netlify.toml` file.
+Add the following to your `vercel.json` file.

 ```toml
 [functions]